 Citrus Iced Tea Cubes 🍊Filled with fresh orange juice, tea, ginger, lemon, mint, and turmeric, these colorful citrus-centric ice cubes are bursting with flavor, immunity boosting vitamin C, antioxidants and plant-based goodness!

 I've been on a quest to create recipes that embrace health, healing and hopefulness.
 Easy, yummy & uplifting recipes.
 Good for the body & soul. 💚

 Inspired by the abundance of sweet juicy oranges growing in my backyard, I wanted to come up with a variety of easy, exciting recipes that celebrate the goodness of the all mighty orange.
-So I’ve been working on savory, sweet, baked, frozen and fresh dishes, like this tofu orange skillet recipe and this one, my favorite vegan lemon blueberry bread.
+So I've been working on savory, sweet, tart, baked, and fresh dishes, like this tofu orange skillet recipe and this one, my favorite vegan lemon blueberry bread.
 While I was at it, I thought, why not find a way to be able to enjoy the fruit for weeks or even months.